 Morningstar Manager Research provides independent, fundamental analysis on managed investment strategies.
-Morningstar views are expressed in the form of Morningstar Medalist Ratings, which are derived through research of three key pillars-People, Process, and Parent.
-The Morningstar Medalist Rating is the summary expression of Morningstar's forward-looking analysis of investment strategies as offered via specific vehicles using a rating scale of Gold, Silver, Bronze, Neutral, and Negative.
-A global research team issues detailed research reports on strategies that span vehicle, asset class, and geography.

-Medalist Ratings are not statements of fact, nor are they credit or risk ratings, and should not be used as the sole basis for investment decisions.
-A Medalist Rating is not intended to be nor is a guarantee of future performance.
+Analyst views are expressed in the form of Morningstar Analyst Ratings, which are derived through research of five key pillars - Process, Performance, Parent, People, and Price.
+A global research team issues detailed Analyst Reports on strategies that span vehicle, asset class, and geography.
+Analyst Ratings are subjective in nature and should not be used as the sole basis for investment decisions.
+An Analyst Rating is an opinion, not a statement of fact, and is not intended to be nor is a guarantee of future performance.

-About Morningstar Manager Research
+About Morningstar Manager Research Services